michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 ﻿# NOW-Dynamic-Data-Generator

-This script includes a TaskManager class for ServiceNow that automates the creation of various types of cases (Incidents, CSM Cases, and HR Cases) with AI-generated content using the NOW Assist Generate Content skill.
+This script includes a DataGenerator class for ServiceNow that automates the creation of various types of cases (Incidents, CSM Cases, and HR Cases) with AI-generated content using the NOW Assist Generate Content skill.

 ## Prerequisites